apoapse1/Librum-for-Skyrim-VR/README.md

  | Dragon souls are exclusively used to unlock dragon shouts.	| Dragon souls have three purposes.
 They can be used to unlock shouts, they can be used to unlock perk points (as mentioned above), and finally, you will have passive buffs applied depending on the number of unspent souls in your collection.
  | You can level up at any time by opening the Skills menu.	| You must sleep for 8 hours in order to level up, in order to prevent level-ups in dangerous locations.
  | Perks are typically straight buffs to your existing skills, and form the core part of your character's identity.	| Librum uses [Vokrii](https://www.nexusmods.com/skyrimspecialedition/mods/26176) to mix up perk benefits and to help balance around having only a small handful of perks; a single perk investment in any tree replaces vanilla's "20/40/60/80/100%" improvement perks or "Novice/Apprentice/Adept/Expert/Master" perks.
- | Standing Stones provide moderate benefits to an existing character build, and can be changed at any time.	| Standing Stones entirely change your character's make-up, thanks to [Andromeda](https://www.nexusmods.com/skyrimspecialedition/mods/14910), but they can only be chosen during character creation.
+ | Standing Stones provide moderate benefits to an existing character build, and can be changed at any time.	| Standing Stones entirely change your character's make-up, thanks to [Curse of the Firmament](https://www.nexusmods.com/skyrimspecialedition/mods/28419), but they can only be chosen during character creation.
- | Your race typically gives you a once-a-day power, as well as some moderate resistances. 	| Through [Imperious](https://www.nexusmods.com/skyrimspecialedition/mods/1315), your race confers significant passive abilities.
+ | Your race typically gives you a once-a-day power, as well as some moderate resistances. 	| Through [Legacy](https://www.nexusmods.com/skyrimspecialedition/mods/36415), your race confers significant passive abilities.
 These typically change gameplay drastically.

 ### User Interface and Controls
 Librum makes a few changes to the default user interface, to (a) create a unique visual experience and (b) to improve the VR experience.
 For the first point, Librum uses [SkyUI](https://www.nexusmods.com/skyrimspecialedition/mods/12604) along with the excellent [Dear Diary UI](https://www.nexusmods.com/skyrimspecialedition/mods/23010) and pieces of the [Adventurer Theme Mod](https://www.nexusmods.com/skyrimspecialedition/mods/35568) in order to blend a Skyrim-style modern UI with touches of a more Oblivion-style classic visual theme: